 It is safe to say that agreeing the text for this Directive has not been a straightforward process, and debate has focused on how to implement representative action model that works both domestically and on a cross border basis.
 Yet, despite the disagreements and delay, a revised text has now been agreed and a process of finalisation is (potentially) under way.

 Whilst the revised text is yet to be published in full, the European Parliament has issued a Press Release confirming (at a high level) the mechanisms and scope being put forward this time around.
 It appears from this that the mechanisms under consideration have once again taken a (slightly) new direction (as detailed further below).

 By way of background, this Directive aims to increase consumer protection.
 It is part of the "New Deal for Consumers" which was launched in 2018.
 The Directive has always been pitched on the basis that it will allow "qualified entities" to bring a claim on behalf of consumers.
-While some EU member states already provide for this type of group claim (click here for our map of class action regimes across the globe) the Directive will significantly increase the options available for EU citizens, particularly where a class will cross EU borders.
+While some EU member states already provide for this type of group claim, the Directive will significantly increase the options available for EU citizens, particularly where a class will cross EU borders.
 As set out below, it aims to provide consumer protection more akin to what we currently see in the US, but without going so far as to encourage or allow mass opt out litigation backed by litigation funders and with flexibility on individuals acting as representatives of the class.